wilsonmar/ansible-macos-setup/README.md

    It installs xcode and homebrew because Ansible is installed using Homebrew.

-   But the script skips over apps already installed.
+   The script skips over apps already installed.

 2. In a Terminal, run the install.sh bootstrap to install the default list of tools and apps defined in Apps/Config:

    <pre><strong>
    sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/ansible-macos-setup/master/install.sh)"
    </strong></pre>

    This was test run on OS X Sierra (~10.10.4).